enaml-ops/concourse-deploy-cloudfoundry/README.md

     git clone https://github.com/enaml-ops/concourse-deploy-cloudfoundry.git
     ```

-1. Copy the sample config file `vault-hostvars-sample.json`.
+1. Copy the sample config file `deployment-vars-sample.json`.

     ```
     cd concourse-deploy-cloudfoundry
-    cp vault-hostvars-sample.json vault-hostvars.json
+    cp deployment-vars-sample.json deployment-vars.json
     ```

-1. Edit `vault-hostvars.json`, adding the appropriate values.
+1. Edit `deployment-vars.json`, adding the appropriate values.

     ```
-    $EDITOR vault-hostvars.json
+    $EDITOR deployment-vars.json
     ```

     All available keys can be listed by querying the plugin.
-If not specified in `vault-hostvars.json`, default values will be used where possible.
+If not specified in `deployment-vars.json`, default values will be used where possible.

     ```
     omg-linux deploy-product cloudfoundry-plugin-linux --help
     ```

-1. Load your deployment k/v pairs into `vault`.  `VAULT_HASH` here and `vault_hash_hostvars` in `credentials.yml` must match.
+1. Load your deployment vars into `vault`.  `VAULT_HASH` here and `vault_hash_vars` in `concourse-vars.yml` below must match.

     ```
     VAULT_ADDR=http://YOUR_VAULT_ADDR:8200
-    VAULT_HASH=secret/cf-staging-hostvars
+    VAULT_HASH=secret/cf-staging-vars
-    vault write ${VAULT_HASH} @vault-hostvars.json
+    vault write ${VAULT_HASH} @deployment-vars.json
     ```

-1. Delete or move `vault-hostvars.json` to a secure location.
+1. Delete or move `deployment-vars.json` to a secure location.
-1. Copy the credentials template.
+1. Copy the concourse variables template.

     ```
-    cp ci/credentials-template.yml credentials.yml
+    cp ci/concourse-vars-template.yml concourse-vars.yml
     ```

-1. Edit `credentials.yml`, adding appropriate values.
+1. Edit `concourse-vars-template.yml`, adding appropriate values.

     ```
-    $EDITOR credentials.yml
+    $EDITOR concourse-vars.yml
     ```

     Note: If you are deploying Pivotal CF (PCF), you must add your `API Token` found at the bottom of your [Pivotal Profile](https://network.pivotal.io/users/dashboard/edit-profile) page.